-If the animal looks badly injured or appears to be in severe distress, euthanasia should be performed.
+If the animal looks badly injured or appears to be in severe distress, euthanasia should be performed immediately.
 Have everything prepared before handling it.

 Consider handling-associated risks (zoonoses and risk of injury from teeth, talons, beaks, antlers etc.).
-Wear appropriate PPE.
-If necessary, use a towel to cover the animal while restraining it properly.
-Some species, such as badgers and otters, should not be handled conscious, and will require sedation (once stabilised).
+(Some species, such as badgers and otters, should not be handled conscious, and will require sedation (once stabilised).)